sofialondonmoskva/keeper/README.md

 ## abstract
 keeper is an app that keeps track of which keeps track of which application is active.
 Every 300 seconds it sends the data to a server (by default https://keeper.sofialondonmoskva.com - it is defined in keepers/input/macos/keeper/AppDelegate.h).
-It is readly helpful to know how you use your time but we couldn't trust the commercial productivity meters sooo.. here it is :) simple productivity meter in less then 600 lines of code
+It is really helpful to know how you use your time but we couldn't trust the commercial productivity meters sooo.. here it is :) simple productivity meter in less then 600 lines of code

 ### how does it work
 When you start the client application it checks for configured UID if it does not have one it gets brand new (128 chars) from /generate/uid/ and stores it.